 The Department Supervisor delegates tasks and provides feedback to the apprentice.
 Apprentices help the Department Supervisor to complete duties that keep the camp functioning efficiently; such as classroom materials preparation, setting up or cleaning different camp spaces, or helping children participate in camp activities.

-The Yak Apprentice Supervisor (YA Supervisor) is a masters-level professional (Special Education Teacher and a Speech-Language Pathologist) who deliver job-related social skill instruction in large groups or in one to one meetings with an apprentice.
+The Yak Apprentice Coordinator is a masters-level professional who works with a Yak Apprentice Speech-Language Pathologist to deliver job-related social skill instruction in large groups or in one to one meetings with an apprentice.
 Additionally, the YA Supervisors are in charge of coordinating department placements, training and supervising Camp Coaches and Apprentices.
-The YA Supervisors call and run staff meetings, arrange field trips to worksites, ensure the right fit for staff placements, and conduct mid-term and final reviews.
+The YA Coordinators call and run staff meetings, arrange special programming each week, and conduct mid-term and final reviews.

 Directors provide general supervisory support to Yak Apprentices, Camp Coaches and Department Supervisors and ensure that camp resources (i.e., staff and supplies) are used appropriately to support apprentices.